 - Get involved with the community

 While physical support groups are special places, not everyone can get to in-person gatherings.
-BEST offers online support groups, support groups and activities in Second Life, monthly facilitator chats, video group meetings, and virtual events so that those who are housebound, without transportation, or unable to get to in-person gatherings for any reason have special spaces for peer support.
+BEST offers online support groups, support groups and activities in the virtual world Second Life, monthly facilitator chats, video group meetings, and virtual events so that those who are housebound, without transportation, or unable to get to in-person gatherings for any reason have special spaces for peer support.
 For more information contact us using our online form or call us at 877-719-2378.